numtel/meteor-mysql/README.md

 Provides Meteor integration of the [`mysql-live-select` NPM module](https://github.com/numtel/mysql-live-select), bringing reactive `SELECT` statement result sets from MySQL >= 5.1.15.

+> If you do not have MySQL server already installed, you may use the [`numtel:mysql-server` Meteor Package](https://github.com/numtel/meteor-mysql-server) to bundle the MySQL server directly to your Meteor application.

 * [`numtel:pg` Reactive PostgreSQL for Meteor](https://github.com/numtel/meteor-pg)
 * [How to publish joined queries that update efficiently](https://github.com/numtel/meteor-mysql/wiki/Publishing-Efficient-Joined-Queries)
 * [Leaderboard example modified to use MySQL](https://github.com/numtel/meteor-mysql-leaderboard)